buildkite/agent/README.md

 There are three commands included in the buildbox-agent package:

-* `buildbox-agent` - the main job runner, which waits for build steps to execute
+* buildbox-agent - the main job runner, which waits for build steps to execute
-* `buildbox-data` - reads and writes to your build-wide key/value store
+* buildbox-data - reads and writes to your build-wide key/value store
 * [buildbox-artifact](https://buildbox.io/docs/agent/artifacts) - uploads and downloads files to your build-wide file store

 ## Installing

-Simply run the following command ([see the source](https://raw.githubusercontent.com/buildboxhq/buildbox-agent/master/install.sh)), which will automatically download the correct binaries for your platform:
+Simply run the following command ([see the source](https://raw.githubusercontent.com/buildboxhq/buildbox-agent/master/install.sh)), which will automatically download the correct binaries for your platform (or if you'd prefer not to run this install script see the [manual installation guide](#manual-installation)):

 ```bash
 bash -c "`curl -sL https://raw.githubusercontent.com/buildboxhq/buildbox-agent/master/install.sh`"
 ```

-If you'd prefer not to run this install script, you can read the [manual installation guide](#manual-installation)

-Once installed, copy the agent's secret access key from the agent's settings page on Buildbox:
+Once installed, copy the access token from the agent settings page on Buildbox:

 ![image](https://cloud.githubusercontent.com/assets/153/3960325/55662f70-273d-11e4-82c0-75e09d7ee6e6.png)

-And then start the agent:
+And then start the agent with the token:

 ```bash
 buildbox-agent start --access-token b9c784528b92d7e904cfa238e68701f1